soffes/HotKey/README.md

 You don’t need to think about when handlers are registered and unregistered.
 This all happens automatically based on the `HotKey` object’s lifecycle.

+You should not initialize the hotkey as a local variable inside of a function (ex. applicationDidFinishLaunching) it will get deallocated once the function has finished, declare as a class/struct variable somewhere you know it won't get garbage collected (AppDelegate is fine).

 ## Thanks